amcaplan/simple_jsonapi_client/README.md

 => #<SimpleJSONAPIClient::Base::SingularLinkRelationship model_class=Author url=http://jsonapi_app:3000/posts/1/author>
 ```

 Nope, still lazy!
-However, once we start fetching details about the author, `SimpleJSONAPI` knows a request has to be made, and fills in the details:
+However, once we start fetching details about the author, `SimpleJSONAPIClient` knows a request has to be made, and fills in the details:

 ```ruby
 posts.first.author.id